What does Hairdressing Insurance cover?

 Professional treatment risk

-Should a member of the public take legal action against you as a result of your perceived negligence when providing a service or treatment, our policy will cover you.
+Should a member of the public take legal action against you as a result of your perceived negligence when providing a service or treatment, our hairdressing insurance policy will cover you, whether you work in a salon or are a mobile hairdresser.

 Damage to Property

-A second reason why public liability is vital for hairdressers is due to the risk of someone’s property being damaged.
+A mobile hairdresser might need insurance due to the risk of someone’s property being damaged.
 For instance, a hairdresser who visits a client’s home for a haircut but accidentally spills hair dye on their carpet could be liable to a claim.
 Public liability would protect you in such instances.

 Being a hairdresser may not seem risky but having public liability in place is vital.
 There are a number of risks which could lead to costly legal cases.
-With no insurance in place, you will be liable for those costs, putting both you and your hairdressing business at risk.
+Without hairdressing insurance in place, you will be liable for those costs, putting both you and your hairdressing business at risk.

 What type of insurance do Hairdressers need?

 Public liability insurance is essential for any self-employed, freelance or mobile hairdresser.
-Some hairdressers will need to include equipment insurance and employers’ liability within their policy, that’s why we offer the following cover options:
+Some hairdressers will need to include equipment cover and employers’ liability within their hairdressing insurance, that’s why we offer the following options:

-This benefit is included as standard on our insurance policy for hairdressers.
-Public Liability for Professional Treatment and Products Liability provides you with up to £10 million of cover if you injure a third party while carrying out your insured activities, such causing a burn when using dye on a client’s hair.
+Public Liability is included as standard in our insurance for hairdressers.
+Public Liability for Professional Treatment and Products Liability provides you with up to £10 million of cover if you injure a third party while carrying out your insured activities, such as causing a burn when using dye on a client’s hair.
 Your policy covers the defence fees and any subsequent settlement.

 We can provide up to £12,000 of cover for items of equipment you use to run your business.
 Cover is provided on a new for old basis for items under three years old, meaning that regardless of whether you have had the item for three months or three years, we will replace it with a brand-new equivalent if the damage is irreparable.

 If you employ any members of staff it is your legal responsibility to take out Employers’ Liability.
-This will cover you for £10 million should a staff member have an injury at work or suffer property damage due to the negligence of the business.
+This will cover you for £10 million should a staff member sustain bodily injury, illness, disease or medically recognised psychiatric injury whilst working under your employment.

 Personal Accident Cover